October 2025 News

 Welcome Pierre! | Oct 25, 2025

-Pierre Poilievre was in town this month!
+Pierre Poilievre was in town!

 We celebrated the incredible volunteers whose hard work and dedication make all the difference in our communities and campaigns.
 Thank you for everything you do to keep our movement strong and united!